vcian/CursorNinja/README.md

 - Using your application menu
 - From Applications folder (macOS) or Start Menu (Windows)

+> **📌 Note:** If you had a previous Cursor icon pinned to your desktop, first unpin the old icon, then search for "Cursor" in your software/applications menu and launch the updated version from there.

 ---

 ## 💝 Show Your Support